argoproj/argo-events/api/event-source.md

 <p>

-SharedAccessKey is the the generated value of the key
+SharedAccessKey is the generated value of the key

 </p>